'The Sopranos' actor remembers filming fight scene with hungover James Gandolfini

 “And man, it was one take.
 And he scared the living shit out of me.
 I was so intimidated.
 What a fantastic experience.”

-In other Sopranos news, Bobby Bacala actor Steve Schirripa recently said he had heard the forthcoming prequel film The Many Saints of Newark is “wonderful”.
+In other Sopranos news, Bobby Bacala actor Steve Schirripa recently said he had heard the forthcoming prequel film The Many Saints Of Newark is “wonderful”.

 “I saw the trailer, it looks great,” he told NME before adding: “I hear it’s wonderful and I’m looking forward to seeing it soon.”